MRes general FAQs

 No, part time candidates are not eligible for MRes stipend/scholarship payments.

 Is my stipend taxable?

-Questions regarding your personal tax situation are generally unique and should be directed to the Australian Taxation Office.
+Questions regarding your personal tax situation are generally unique and should be directed to the Australian Taxation Office (ATO).

-The income from some scholarships may also be taken into account to calculate certain income support or other Commonwealth payments so you are also urged to seek independent advice regarding your particular situation.
+The income from some scholarships may also be taken into account by the ATO to calculate certain income support or other Commonwealth payments, so you are urged to seek independent advice regarding your particular situation.

 You may like to refer to the ATO scholarship calculation tool to assist you in determining your situation.

 Will I be eligible for Austudy or Youth Allowance?

 For domestic candidates, the Bachelor of Philosophy is an approved course for the purposes of candidate income support.
 Candidates may be eligible for candidate income support payments such as Youth Allowance or Austudy, provided all other qualifications are met.
 Please contact Centrelink directly for further information.